 By 6th grade Dale was playing for musical theater productions at the College of the Ozarks, and playing percussion and drumset with the college Wind Ensemble and Jazz Band.

 A chance meeting with Gregg Bissonette (Spinal Tap, Ringo Starr) in high school led him south to pursue a degree in music from the University of North Texas.
 Graduating with a BM in Music (with an emphasis in Instrumental Education), Dale performed, recorded and toured in the prestigious 1:00 Lab Band, as well as with the award winning UNT Drum Line.
 He also participated in the Gamelan, African, and Steel Drum Ensembles and took private lessons with Ed Soph, Frankie Malabe, Henry Okstel, and Ron Fink (among others).
 He studied Drum Set, Congas, Mallets, Timpani, marching and world percussion.

 Summers were spent marching and performing.
 One summer was spent on the road with the Sky-Ryders Drum and Bugle Corp, and two summers were spent in Florida.
-As one of 3 drummers chosen from a nation-wide search, he performed in the Walt Disney World All American College Marching Band one season and subsequently was asked to return the following summer to serve as the Assistant Director of that same band.
+As one of 3 drummers chosen from a nation-wide search, he performed in the Walt Disney World All American College Marching Band one season and subsequently was asked to return the following summer to serve as the marching band’s Assistant Director.